aihua/ThreadMarketData/README.md

 See [Documentation](https://github.com/nof20/ThreadMarketData/wiki) and a list of [Current Issues](https://github.com/nof20/ThreadMarketData/issues).

+## Build and run instructions

-Use Maven to build and run the Java code.
-Use the makefile to build the Java and to Docker.
+* Use Maven to build and run the Java code.
+* Use the makefile to build Java and push code & configuration to Docker.
+* Run built code using the shell script.

 ## Exchanges supported